kyma-incubator/reconciler/pkg/reconciler/instances/istio/README.md

 The Istio Resources component provides charts for additional resources that are related to Istio itself but are not related to the installation process.
 The resources are as follows:

-- Istio monitoring configuration details providing Grafana dashboards specification
+- Istio monitoring configuration details that provide Grafana dashboards specification
-- Istio Ingress Gateway configuring incoming traffic to Kyma
+- Istio Ingress Gateway that configures incoming traffic to Kyma
-- Mutual TLS (mTLS) configuration enabling mTLS cluster-wide in the STRICT mode
+- Mutual TLS (mTLS) configuration that enables mTLS cluster-wide in the STRICT mode
-- Service Monitor configuring monitoring for the Istio component
+- Service Monitor that configures monitoring for the Istio component
-- Istio [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) informing whether Istio is up and running
+- Istio [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) that informs whether Istio is up and running

 See the diagram for details: